 If I were to write a book about my time here in Syracuse, I would call it “Everything Is Ice.”
 Because it is.
 I wouldn’t say it’s brutally cold because that word should probably be reserved for places higher up north – like Canada – but, the temperature is rarely above freezing and it has not stopped snowing since mid-December.

 At first, it was cute.
-Staying in all weekend long, watching the snowflakes dance outside, cooking through gorgeous cookbooks, and cozying up on the couch with whatever I’d just made.
+Staying in all weekend, watching the snowflakes dance outside, cooking through my cookbook collection, and cozying up on the couch with whatever I’d just made.
 But by now it’s gotten old – way old – and I find myself counting the days until spring (35).
 I’ve basically felt cold for the past two months straight and have learned the hard way how expensive it is to heat a stand-alone house (a recent bill came out to $340…).
 So now we wear sweaters to sleep and two layers of socks plus thermals at all times.
 And we eat soup.
 Lots of soup.

-This recipe is adapted from The First Mess Cookbook by Laura Wright (Avery, 2017).
+This easy lentil soup recipe is adapted from The First Mess Cookbook by Laura Wright (Avery, 2017).
 It makes a giant batch of soup – about 10 servings.
-If you can’t finish it all in a week, freeze half of it for a snowy day, or halve the recipe.
+If you can’t finish it all in a week, freeze half for a snowy day, or halve the recipe.
 Feel free to stir in some greens (kale, spinach, or chard) at the end if you’d like.

 - 3 tablespoons extra virgin olive oil